lanchengthu/lanchengthu.github.io/index.md

 <img src="https://lanchengthu.github.io/lancheng.jpg" class="floatpic" width="360" height="480">

-I am currently an Assistant Researcher in Beijing Zhongguancun Laboratory.
-I received my Ph.D. from Department of Computer Technology and Science, Tsinghua University in 2024, advised by Professor Dan Li.
-In addition to academic research, I have been participanting in [<span style="color:blue;">IETF</span>](https://datatracker.ietf.org/person/qlc19@mails.tsinghua.edu.cn) since 2020.
+Lancheng Qin is currently an Assistant Researcher at Beijing Zhongguancun Laboratory.
+His research interests include routing security, source address validation, and network measurement.
+He has been participating in IETF since 2020 and currently serves as the Secretary of the IETF GROW Working Group.
+His research has been published in venues including NDSS, USENIX Security, and INFOCOM.
+He is also an author of multiple IETF WG documents.
+He has served as a TPC member for ACM CCS and APNIC conference, and as an STPC member for IMC 2025 and IMC 2026.
+His personal homepage is https://lanchengthu.github.io/.
 My email address is qinlc@mail.zgclab.edu.cn

 ## Academic Background